Top 4 Home Renovations that Give the Best Return On Investment (ROI)

 1) Kitchen Renovation

-A good rule of thumb is that the best renovation investments you can make are to high traffic areas of your home.
+A good rule of thumb is that the best renovation investments you can make are in high traffic areas of your home.
 And, most would agree that the kitchen is the busiest area of your home, not to mention it’s usually the heart of the home where families and friends frequently gather and spend time.

 However, if you’re renovating in order to sell, you must make improvements that will meet the needs of the majority of potential buyers and will appeal to the maximum number of people.
 This means that even if you spend $40,000 on a kitchen reno that features the highest end appliances (only important to experienced chefs) or custom cabinetry in a completely unique and rare design and colour, you may have trouble recouping even half that amount upon resale.

-- Be sure to use quality of materials and professional workmanship that is consistent with the rest of the home and other homes in your neighbourhood.
+- Be sure to use quality materials and professional workmanship that is consistent with the rest of the home and other homes in your neighbourhood.

 - Try to keep your kitchen design modern and contemporary but don’t take it too far by following the most outrageous current trends.
 Popular styles change over time.
 Stick with classic designs and colours that will appeal to most buyers, such as white or espresso brown cabinets and more neutral coloured countertops and backsplashes.
 Hiring a professional decorator or designer may come in handy to ensure you choose a look that will ensure your kitchen reno maintains its value for many years to come.
 Also, be sure to check out some popular new display homes in your area and see what colour schemes and cabinets they the most popular.